Learn About Amtrak's Receive and Discharge Only Stops title card with the Glenview station in the background.

 Here’s what you need to know:

-- Always double-check your station before your trip, especially if someone picks you up or drops you off.
+• Always double-check your station before your trip, especially if someone is picking you up or dropping you off.

 Pro Tips from Kev

-- If you’re meeting a ride at one of these stations, let them know that these stops are often quick—you might not have much time to linger.
+• If you’re meeting a ride at one of these stations, please let them know that these stops are often brief—you may not have much time to linger.

-- Expect more of these stops in large metro areas like Chicago or Los Angeles—it’s normal!
+• Expect more of these stops in large metro areas like Chicago or Los Angeles—it’s a regular occurrence.

-- Other options may exist at these stations, and Google Maps can help you find them.
+• Other options may be available at these stations, and Google Maps can help you locate them.

 Final Thought

-“Receive only” and “discharge only” stops might sound confusing at first, but they’re just tools to help Amtrak keep trains running smoothly and on time (or even early!).
+“Receive only” and “discharge only” stops might sound confusing at first, but they’re just tools to help Amtrak keep trains running smoothly and on time (or even ahead of schedule!).

-You’re one step closer to traveling like a pro now that you know what they mean.
+You’re one step closer to traveling like a pro now that you know what they’re talking about.

 Check out my Amtrak Boarding Guide or other posts to help First-Time Amtrak Travelers feel even more confident before your next adventure!

-If you enjoyed or learned from this site, consider supporting this site and my work.
+If you’ve enjoyed or learned from this site, consider supporting it and my work.

 Love Train Travel?